markbjerre/GEUS-Master-Thesis/README.md

 <hr />

 <h3></h3>
-<p>This page displays an overview of the yearly and monthly reports that are generated for climatology reporting </p>
+<p>This page displays an overview of the yearly and monthly reports that are generated for climatology reporting. </p>
 <p>The climatology values are calculated as the values of the respective time period in comparison to all other values within the same time period. </p>

 <h3>You find the yearly and monthly reports under the following links.</h3>